 This is included with the base “MGI Panel Manager” package We are big fans of the Actor Framework (AF).
 We kept AF in mind when designing the Panel class to make sure everything played nicely.
 This is the best way to use the MGI Panel Manager so we included it in the base Panel Manager Package.
 To create a new User Interface Panel, all you have to do is override the Panel Actor Class.
 Then when launching use “Launch Root Panel” or “Launch Nested Panel” to launch it with a specific panel type.
 Your actor’s “Actor core.vi” will be displayed as the Panel.
 See our separate article on Panel Actors for more info.

-Another popular framework is written and maintained by Delacor, Inc. (See the DQMH on the LabVIEW tools Network for more information).
+Another popular framework is written and maintained by Delacor, Inc. (See the DQMH on the NI tools Network for more information).
 Installing the “MGI Panel Manager - DQMH Panels” package will add two new templates when creating modules.
 These templates implement the Panel interface.